'He's one of our best': Steve Yzerman happy to lock up Anthony Mantha with Red Wings for four years

 A day after signing Mantha to a four-year contract worth $22.8 million ($5.7 million annual average), general manager Steve Yzerman said Wednesday the deal works for both sides.

-“He’s one of our best players, a key player on our team,” said Yzerman during a Zoom call with reporters on Wednesday.
+“He’s one of our best players, a key player on our team,” said Yzerman during a Zoom call with reporters Wednesday.
 “Every contract negotiation is a little bit different, and each player has different priorities, whether it’s term or whatnot.

 “We were able to reach agreement on term that worked for both of us and salary amount that worked for both of us.”